toxicwebdev/toxicblue/README.md

 - Sway (with waybar)
 - Wayfire (with wf-shell)

-## DX Images

-A developer workstation that provides a container-focused experience.

 ## Features

 - Saner SDDM defaults
 - Optimized waybar defaults
 - Comprehensive toolkit for a functional Wayland compositor desktop
 - Pre-configured, minimally opinionated setups for each supported compositor
+- Developer workstation that provides a container-focused experience.

 ## Purpose